 Earthworks Systems, which manufactures gift cards from 100% recycled PVC, will also accept old cards for recycling.
 To get instructions about recycling your cards, fill out the registration form on the company’s website and a representative will email all the necessary information.

 There has been some progress with some retailers offering cards made from corn sugar that is biodegradable.
 But this raises the issue of using food crops, or crops on land suitable for food production, for something other than food.

 I’ve also read about PET (Polyethylene Terephthalate) being used – PET is one of the easiest plastics to recycle and is most commonly found in the form of soda bottles.
 The barrier to uptake appears to be cost, with PET costing about 20% more.

-We all have plastic cards in our wallets: driver’s licences, health cars, credit cards etc. and we are all responsible for where these little plastic cards end up.
+We all have plastic cards in our wallets: driver’s licences, health cards, credit cards etc. and we are all responsible for where these little plastic cards end up.